jbp4444/bzAnim/README.md

 ![Collection hierarchy](collection_hierarchy.png)

+Options:
+* `a` - simple curved animation with message-back to `main.script`
+* `b` - simple animation with a delayed start, with message-back to `alien.script` for alien1
+* `c` - two animations at same time, showing 2 different easing functions side-by-side
+* `d` - test what happens if the easing function goes > 1.0
+* `e` - long-duration animation that gets canceled
+* `f` - long-duration animation that gets canceled; with message-back to `main.script`
+* `g` - long-duration animation that gets canceled; with message-back to `alien.script` for alien2
+* `h` - path-sequence animation with several segments
+* `y` - print the current position of both graphics-objects
+* `z` - return both graphics-objects to their original starting places (press `z` in between other animation tests)

 ## Future Work/To-Do Items
 * We currently use a "message-back" not a function callback; i.e. a message is sent from the controller to the graphics objec through the standard Defold messaging system -- and that may not fit all possible use-cases.
 It would be great to add a "true" callback to a user-provided function, but Defold can't pickle/serialize a user-provided function to embed with the messaging system, so it's not nearly as easy as the message-back approach.